You can get blisters anywhere on your feet.

 “My orthotics are giving me blisters under my instep”

 The majority of arch blisters with orthotics are edge blisters.
-And so the ENGO Patches can be used in exactly the same manner – except you put one patch on the orthotic instead of the insole.
 But some occur more underneath the foot, away from the orthotic edge.

 Orthotic arch blisters are quite common in runners.
 A quick scan of running forums shows just how common.
 And some insights into preventing them: